mattrosi/WP16/outline.md

 ## Electrified estimate of appliance ownership

+- we also estimate ownership by measuring the ownership of appliances in a similar but previously connected village
+- we assume that newly connected villages will eventually resemble previously electrified villages
 - approach two: match villages by other characteristics and find the levels of appliance ownership in the connected villages most like the unconnected villages.  (we focus on high consumption